Lukas-Dev01/Python-Game/README.md

 How to try it out:

 1. Download it or Clone it.
+2. Locate the folder where Pygame.py is installed.
-2. RUN Pygame.py
+2. RUN Pygame.py or RUN it in terminal py Pygame.py
-3. Enjoy.
+4. Enjoy.